 The initiator and artistic director of the WBYO is the Albanian-born conductor and pianist Desar Sulejmani, who currently resides in Essen, Germany.
 Mr. Sulejmani was also a major driving force behind the European Summer Music Academy, which has already taken place for ten successive years in Kosovo.

 From its inception in 2019, this undertaking was financially supported by the Rotary Club Aachen-Land, in cooperation with the Rotary Clubs Aachen-Charlemagne and Aachen-Nordkreis, that organized a charity concert in February 2020 for raising money for the project.
 Further donations were received from the Rotary Clubs Fulda and Canterbury Sunrise.
 The sum of all these funds was then doubled by a matching grant from the Rotary District 1810, in order to give the WBYO a stable financial basis.
 In summer 2021, the eight clubs of the Aachen rotary family, together with the Rotary Orchester Deutschland, organized yet another charity concert.
 The WYBO further relies on additional support for its specific events that comes from various local sponsors, such as embassies, development agencies, European agencies, universities, businesses and partners (see the supporters in the various projects).

-In order to ensure optimal support for this project and its objectives, as well as for a successful application and implementation of the concerts on site, the initiating German Rotary Clubs are using their international network to build a group of local Rotary clubs in the Western Balkans ("Rotary Network for WBYO").
+In order to ensure optimal support for this project and its objectives, as well as for a successful implementation of the concerts on site, the initiating German Rotary Clubs are using their international network to build a group of local Rotary clubs in the Western Balkans (‘Rotary Network for the WBYO’).
 They will take care of the promotion of the idea and the concerts on site, and communicate with the local press.
 This cross-border cooperation in itself is an essential component and an important outcome of the project.